-Why Use a Graph Database for Storing Identity and Access Data?
+Why Use Graph Technology for Identity and Access Management?

 - Which resources – company structures, products, services, agreements and end users – can a particular administrator manage?
 (Top-down)

 - Given a particular resource, who can modify its access settings?
 (Bottom-up)

 - Which resource can an end-user access?

 Example: Telenor Norway